 - 1) As a counselor in training you are expected to approach your classmates and instructor with respect and empathy.
 Reactions to your peers or course material are understandable and expected, but I ask you to take responsibility for your reactions and own them as yours rather than judge others harshly, shut down or write anyone off. - 2) Honesty and direct communication are honored in this course.
 Do you best to practice and experiment with these. - 3) You are expected to participate fully in group projects with your peers.
 Should you have any interpersonal difficulties collaborating throughout the course, please contact me and I'd be glad to mediate as needed. - 4) Step Up/Step Down-Step In/Step Out: I hope you be eager participate in this course and challenge yourself to step up (to share more than your normally would) or step down (if it is necessary to make space for others). - 5) Please be respectful about the use of technology in the classroom.
 Please use your breaks to check your phone, texts and Facebook!
-COURSE REQUIREMENTS A. Class participation (20 pts/week X 14 weeks = 140 pts) 1.
+COURSE REQUIREMENTS A. Class participation (10 pts/week X 14 weeks = 140 pts) 1.
 This includes participation in class discussions, small group discussions, assigned activities, group projects and participation in the experiential training group demos, both as a member and a facilitator.
-Good participation is demonstrated by the following activities: - o Ask questions, offer perspective, share ideas & reactions - o Participate in all activities to the best of your ability - An expectation that your participation will move along a continuum that follows normal group development (you will build on your own process throughout the course) - o You will challenge yourself to step-up or step down as appropriate B. Exam (100 pts) 1.
+Good participation is demonstrated by the following activities: - o Ask questions, offer perspective, share ideas & reactions - o Participate in all activities to the best of your ability - o An expectation that your participation will move along a continuum that follows normal group development (you will build on your own process throughout the course) - o You will challenge yourself to step-up or step down as appropriate - 2.
+Small group work on assigned course text and articles: You will utilize small groups throughout the semester to discuss and analyze course readings.
+Your participation in these conversations is part of your class participation grade.
+Come to class prepared!
+B. Exam (100 pts) 1.
 A written mid-term exam that will demonstrate relevant concepts and theories of group work covered in the first half of the semester.
 C. Assignments + Projects (175 pts) 1.
 Group Observation (25pts):